Friday, March 30, 2012

 Wow!
 Would you look at the colour of that boat?
 Eye-popping purple and green!

-The recent repainting of the Caribbean Island one of the several passenger ferries that traverse the 8-mile stretch of water between Cancún, and our little island - Isla Mujeres - brought to mind the various boats that we see on a daily basis.
+The recent repainting of the Caribbean Island, one of the several passenger ferries that traverse the 8-mile stretch of water between Cancún and our little island, Isla Mujeres, brought to mind the various boats that we see daily.

 Boats to go fishing.
-Boats to transport people from the mainland, to the island and back.
+Boats to transport people from the mainland to the island and back.
 Boats to take tourists snorkelling, diving or swimming with the whale sharks.
-Some are ordinary work boats, and others jazzy multi-coloured tour boats.
-Ghostly grey navy ships, red, black and white Coast Guard cruisers, pale blue sailing boats, sleek black 'bad boy' yachts, and car ferries - boats, always great subjects for photos.
+Some are ordinary work boats, and others are jazzy multi-coloured tour boats.
+Ghostly grey navy ships, red, black and white Coast Guard cruisers, pale blue sailing boats, sleek black 'bad boy' yachts, and car ferries.

 Living here on a permanent basis we have become attuned to the nautical comings and goings around the island.
 One of my early morning treats is to watch the fishermen navigate their small brightly coloured pangas along the reef in front of our house, picking up their nets.

-Later in the morning turquoise and blue tourist boats drop vacationing snorkelers into the surf.
-At one o'clock precisely a bright yellow tour boat passes by on its daily circumnavigation of Isla.
-I have - twice - had the pleasure of adventuring several miles off shore to swim with the gigantic but benign Whale Sharks.
-Lawrie and I have been deep sea fishing a number of times with Charlie Simpson and various friends.
+Later in the morning, turquoise and blue tourist boats drop vacationing snorkelers into the surf.
+At one o'clock precisely, a bright yellow tour boat passes by on its daily circumnavigation of Isla.
+I have, twice, had the pleasure of adventuring several miles offshore to swim with the gigantic but benign whale sharks.
+Lawrie and I have been deep-sea fishing several times with Charlie Simpson and various friends.

 Isla Mujeres is a maritime community.
 The ocean defines the activities.
 The boats are the local workhorses, adding character and flavour to the island; the wild paint combinations, the stacks of nets, the rusty anchors, the wooden fish cleaning tables awash with fish scales, blood, and innards.